 The History and Use of Silver Snuff Boxes

-Of the any antique devices, ornaments, and other intriguing items that can be collected, one of the more interesting is snuff boxes.
+Of the many antique and other intriguing items that can be collected, one of the more interesting is snuff boxes.
 You can find different types of sterling silver snuff boxes that come from around the world, including Russian, Scottish, and English origin.
 You can also find such boxes from different periods in history, such as Georgian or Victorian.

-If you are interested in why snuff boxes are important collector’s items, it helps to know their function and origin.
+Interested in why snuff boxes can be important collector’s items?
+It helps to know their function and origin.

 What is a Snuff Box?

-The box is used to hold snuff, which is any powdery substance that can be sniffed.
-The most common types of snuff are made from tobacco.
+A snuff box obviously holds snuff.
+Tobacco is responsible for the most common types of snuff.
 The box itself is a simple container with a lid that kept the snuff fresh which helped keep its potency.

-While powdered tobacco was less addictive when inhaled in its raw form into the lungs as opposed to be smoked, it’s users were still addicted by the nicotine contained in the tobacco and suffered from the side effects which included an increased risk of cancer to the nasal passages, sinuses, and throat.
-Snuff was quite popular for centuries and even today it is still being used around the world.
+Powdered tobacco was less addictive when inhaled in its raw form into the lungs as opposed to being smoked.
+However, it still addicted its users through the nicotine contained in the tobacco.
+They suffered from the side effects which included an increased risk of cancer to the nasal passages, sinuses, and throat.
+Snuff was quite popular for centuries and even today it is still used around the world.

 History of Snuff

 The first people to have created snuff were the indigenous population of Brazil.
-For hundreds of years, they would grind up tobacco on a mortar made from rosewood which gave the substance a pleasant wood aroma.
-The snuff was stored in airtight bottles, so it could stay fresh for a long time.
-It was not until the late 15th century when Christopher Columbus discovered the Americas and the tobacco it contained did snuff proceed into Europe.
+For hundreds of years, they would grind up tobacco on a mortar made from rosewood.
+This gave the substance a pleasant wood aroma.
+Snuff stayed fresh for a long time when stored in airtight bottles.
+In the late 15th century, when Christopher Columbus discovered the Americas and tobacco, snuff proceeded into Europe.

 Creation of the Snuff Box

-The antique sterling silver snuff boxes that were created in the 17th century from all parts of Europe and England were considered personal possessions much like jewelry boxes and other family heirlooms.
-So, it is little wonder that they were made from gold or silver or other valuable material.
+Antique sterling silver snuff boxes created in the 17th century from all parts of Europe and England became personal possessions.
+This was much like jewellery boxes and other family heirlooms.
+It is little wonder that gold or silver and other valuable materials were used to make them.
 Of course, as with other, similar items found in the households of the rich and royalty, the snuff boxes quickly became more ornate over time.